This study has been refreshed in November 2017 to keep you updated on the latest developments in the usage of emojis on Instagram.

 Since the early days of digital communication, it’s been common practice to use emoticons as a way to express feelings.
 After many years of using “:-)”, emojis, as we know them today, stepped into our lives.
-Research found that when we look at a smiling face online, the same parts of the brain are stimulated as when we look at a human face.
-By the way, the word “emoji” comes from the Japanese meaning “picture character”.
+Research found that when we look at a smiling face online, the same parts of the brain are stimulated as when we look at a human face – so they actually show a real effect on human beings.

 Before we answer the question if emojis actually help businesses receive higher interactions on Instagram, let’s have a look at the most frequently used emoticons.

 The camera icon is the most frequently used emoji on Instagram.
-At the end of November, we analyzed the New York Times Fashion on Instagram and discovered that the “📸 ” is the most used emoticon.
-In the study, we also looked into seasonal emojis such as the “pumpkin” and the “Christmas tree” and their importance in the corresponding months.
-Spoiler alert: Very Christmassy in December!
+Last year, we analyzed the New York Times Fashion on Instagram and discovered that the “ ” is the most used emoticon there, and the same holds true for this study.
+Interestingly, among the most used emojis, there is no “classic” smiley one like .

-How to use emojis for business
+How to Use Emojis for Business

-Emojis are used by the majority of the analyzed Instagram profiles, with a strongly increasing trend.
-The study also found that the “camera with flash icon” was the top Instagram emoji in 2016.
-Finally, we were able to prove that emojis lead to higher interactions.
+Emojis are used by the majority of the analyzed Instagram profiles, but the adoption pace is slowing down.
+The study also found that the “camera with flash icon” was the top Instagram emoji in between January and July 2017.
+Finally, we were able to prove that emojis lead to higher interactions and certain ones to more than others.
 To formulate a key takeaway from this Instagram emoji study, we can say that emojis can be greatly beneficial to improve the number of interactions.
 With that said, businesses should try to include emoticons to express feelings and give a more personal touch, but they also need to be careful to not overuse them.
-Any questions on this?
-Never hesitate to send us a tweet!

 While reporting to your team it also would make sense to show if emojis led to higher engagement in your specific case.
 If so, also showcase which emojis performed best.
 The same applies to other social media KPIs, which are included in the report.